jasonbayton/11ty/_src/projects/managed-settings/support/get-started.md

 categories:
     - Managed Settings Setup
 layout: base.njk
+eleventyNavigation:
+    order: 0
 ---
 <div class="callout">

 Out of the box, MANAGED SETTINGS comes with no restrictions set on available settings offered.
-Without any configuration, the application will function to enable access to all supported Settings intents.
+Without any configuration, the application will allow access to all supported Settings activity intents.

 </div>